michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0101.md

 - n: preceding in time
 - n: the act of preceding in time or order or rank (as in a ceremony)
 ### Family
+- precedence: precedences, precedential+
-precedence: precedences, precedential+;precede: preceded, precedency, precedent, precedes, preceding, precession;precedency: precedencies;precedent: precedence, precedently, precedents;precession: precessions
+- precede: preceded, precedency, precedent, precedes, preceding, precession
+- precedency: precedencies
+- precedent: precedence, precedently, precedents
+- precession: precessions
 ### Examples
 - And there happens to be plenty of precedence for quarterbacks who didn’t put up gaudy touchdown numbers leading their teams to the Super Bowl, too.
 - “This is mostly based on historical precedence,” Lovely said.